Oware: "Grand slam" variations

+Other

 One commercial version was marketed in 1964 by 3M, as the board game Oh-Wah-Ree.

 History and society

 Oware is perhaps the most widespread game in the mancala family of games.

-Considered the national game of Bono State, Ashanti City-State, oware is said to derive its name — which literally means "he/she marries" — from a legend in the Akan language and Twi, the language of the Akan people, about a man and a woman who played the game endlessly and, so as to be able to stay together and continue playing, they married.
+Considered the national game of Bono State, Ashanti City-State, and Antigua & Barbuda, oware is said to derive its name — which literally means "he/she marries" — from a legend in the Akan language and Twi, the language of the Akan people, about a man and a woman who played the game endlessly and, so as to be able to stay together and continue playing, they married.

 Reflecting traditional African values, players of oware encourage participation by onlookers, making it perhaps the most social two-player abstract.
 In recreational play, it is normal for spectators to discuss the game in progress and to advise the players.
 Games may provide a focus for entertainment and meeting others.
 The game, or variations of it, also had an important role in teaching arithmetic to African children.

+Theory and Strategy

+As a strategy game, Oware requires keen strategic insights for human players.
+However, computer analysis has shown that Oware (or Awari) is a solved game for which, with best play, either player is able to force a drawn result.